UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 An additional consideration is that Optimal Control solvers require that the cost functional is smooth, so non-differentiable constraints like minimum time and obstacle avoidance must be reformulated as hard constraints, external to the cost functional.
 As a result, the reformulation becomes essentially an infinite-dimensional constrained optimization problem.

+### Solution Techniques for Optimal Control Problems

+There are many solution techniques available for optimal control, including, Calculus of Variations, Hamilton-Jacobi-Bellman(HJB) Equation, Direct shooting methods, etc. But we will discuss just one of these approaches in some detail, that is, Dynamic programming.

+#### Dynamic Programming

+Solution techniques for optimal control problems can be classified in various ways based on different criteria. here is one of the common ways to classify these techniques:

+1. **Analytical Methods:**
+   - **Calculus of Variations:** This method involves finding the extrema of functionals by solving differential equations.
+It is particularly useful for problems with continuous time and smooth dynamics.
+   - **Pontryagin's Minimum Principle (PMP):** PMP provides necessary conditions for the optimality of control trajectories.
+It applies to both continuous and discrete time problems and is widely used for analyzing optimal control problems.
+   - **Dynamic Programming:** Dynamic programming is a method for solving complex optimization problems by breaking them down into simpler subproblems through recursive equations.
+It is particularly useful for problems with discrete time and finite horizon.
+   - **Hamilton-Jacobi-Bellman (HJB) Equation:** The HJB equation is a partial differential equation that arises in the context of optimal control theory.
+It is used to solve optimal control problems by reformulating them as a boundary value problem for the HJB equation.

+2. **Numerical Methods:**
+   - **Shooting Methods:** Shooting methods solve optimal control problems by converting them into boundary value problems and solving them iteratively.
+They are often used for problems with smooth dynamics and constraints.
+   - **Collocation Methods:** Collocation methods discretize the state and control variables and approximate the differential equations using polynomial interpolants.
+They are particularly useful for problems with nonlinear dynamics and constraints.
+   - **Direct Methods:** Direct methods directly discretize the control and state trajectories and solve the resulting finite-dimensional optimization problem.
+They include approaches like multiple shooting and direct collocation.
+   - **Indirect Methods:** Indirect methods formulate optimal control problems as two-point boundary value problems and use optimization techniques to solve them.
+They include approaches like shooting and continuation.

+Each solution technique has its advantages and limitations, and the choice of method depends on factors such as problem complexity, availability of analytical solutions, computational resources, and specific problem requirements.
+By understanding the principles and characteristics of each solution technique, one can effectively choose the most appropriate method for solving a given optimal control problem.

 ### Solution Methods
 * Dynamic Programming (Principle of Optimality)